-Try a gel ice pack for instant relief for injuries and ailments of all kinds. ( See Product on Amazon )
+Try a gel ice pack for instant relief for injuries and ailments of all kinds. ( See Product )

 Ice won’t heal a broken finger, but it’s a fantastic remedy for both pain and inflammation.
 Apply ice to the injured digit immediately after the injury until you get it checked out.
 You can then apply ice up to four times daily for fifteen minutes at a time until pain and swelling subside.
 We recommend using a gel ice pack as it won’t burn the skin like regular ice can.

-Finger splints are ideal for ensuring a safe recovery while keeping up an active lifestyle. ( See Product on Amazon )
+Finger splints are ideal for ensuring a safe recovery while keeping up an active lifestyle. ( See Product )

 Most fractured fingers require immobilization to allow the injured bones time to mend.
 A fractured finger cast or splint is the best way to immobilize your finger while still enjoying use of the rest of the hand.